ubaldot/vim-replica/README.md

 However, this plugin is nicely extendable and adding new languages is easy.

 Say that a new language is associated to a certain *filetype*.<br>
-Then, you can add it to replica in two steps:
+Then, perform the following steps:

 1. Add a new key-value pair to the `g:replica_kernels`, `g:replica_names`, `g:replica_cells_delimiters` and `g:replica_run_commands` dictionaries.